wez/wezterm/docs/ssh.md

 * `UserKnownHostsFile`
 * `IdentitiesOnly`

-All other options are parsed but have effect.
+All other options are parsed but have no effect.
 Notably, neither `Match` or `Include` will do anything.

 `wezterm ssh` CLI allows overriding config settings via the command line.
 This example shows how to specify the private key to use when connecting to `some-host`: